-The goal of DNB in Plastic Surgery (Direct 6 years course) course is to produce a competent surgeon who:
+The goal of DNB in Plastic Surgery course is to produce a competent surgeon who:

-- Recognizes the health needs of adults and carries out professional obligations in keeping with principles of National Health Policy and professional ethics; - Has acquired the competencies pertaining to Plastic Surgery (Direct 6 years course) that are required to be practiced in the community and at all levels of health care system; - Has acquired skills in effectively communicating with the patients, family and the - community; - Is aware of the contemporary advances and developments in medical sciences. - Acquires a spirit of scientific enquiry and is oriented to principles of research - methodology; and - Has acquired skills in educating medical and paramedical professionals.
+- Recognizes the health needs of adults and carries out professional obligations in - keeping with principles of National Health Policy and professional ethics; - Has acquired the competencies pertaining to plastic surgery that are required to be practiced in the community and at all levels of health care system; - Has acquired skills in effectively communicating with the patients, family and the - community; - Is aware of the contemporary advances and developments in medical sciences. - Acquires a spirit of scientific enquiry and is oriented to principles of research - methodology; and - Has acquired skills in educating medical and paramedical professionals.